Robust Sensitivity Analysis for Stochastic Systems: Numerical Examples

+As we can see, the first order bounds in Figure \ref{fig:comparison} appear to contain all the performance measures for $\eta$ up to $0.005$.
+It is expected that a second order correction would further improve the accuracy of the bounds.
+One side observation is that the sequences with the service times kept at mean equaling 1 are much closer to the baseline than the others.

-The same method can be easily adapted to test other types of performance measures and models.
-For example, Figure \ref{ggs figure} and Table \ref{ggs table} carry out the same assessment scheme for the service time of a non-Markovian $G/G/s$ queue with gamma arrivals and uniform service times.
-Here we consider a deviation from the uniform distribution for the service time.
-In this scenario, we see from Table \ref{ggs table} that both the performance measure itself and the magnitude of nonparametric derivative decrease at a slower rate compared to the $M/M/s$ case when the number of servers increases.
-Namely, the mean waiting time decreases from $4.5$ when $s=20$ to $1.9$ when $s=60$, while the nonparametric derivative decreases from $36.0$ to $24.0$.
-Correspondingly, the relative impact increases at a slower rate, from $8.0$ to $12.7$.
-This illustrates that the effect of model misspecification has a bigger absolute impact, but a smaller relative impact, on the waiting time in this large-scale $G/G$ system than the Markovian counterpart.
-In real applications, the magnitude of $\eta$ is chosen to capture the statistical uncertainty of the input model from past data.
+The same methodology as above can be easily adapted to test other types of performance measures and models.
+For example, Table \ref{ggs table} and Figure \ref{ggs figure} carry out the same assessment scheme for the service time of a non-Markovian $G/G/s$ queue with gamma arrivals and uniform service times.
+Here we consider a deviation from the uniform distribution of the service time.
+In this scenario, we see from Table \ref{ggs table} that both the performance measures themselves and the magnitudes of first order coefficients are smaller than those in the $M/M/s$ case.
+Nonetheless the relative impacts are relatively similar.

+In real applications, the magnitude of $\eta$ is chosen to represent the statistical uncertainty of the input model.
+Section 4.2 in \cite{gx12b} for instance provides some discussion on the choice based on past data.
+There are also studies on nonparametric estimation of KL divergence; see, for example, \cite{beirlant1997nonparametric} for a review of older works, \cite{paninski2003estimation}, and more recently \cite{liu2012exponential} and \cite{honorio2013two}.

-Let us explain in more details about our estimation procedure.
-Note first that our performance measure of interest depends on both the interarrival and service times, but arrivals are auxiliary variables and hence the cost function can be written as $E_0[h(\mathbf{X}_T,\mathbf{Y}_T)|\mathbf{X}_T]$, where $\mathbf{X}_T$ denotes the sequence of service times and $\mathbf{Y}_T$ as the interarrival times (see Section \ref{auxiliary variables}).
-Second, note also that Assumption \ref{boundedness} is easily satisfied since the cost function $E_0[h(\mathbf{X}_T,\mathbf{Y}_T)|\mathbf{X}_T]\leq\sum_{t=1}^T(E_0[Y_t]+X_t)$ and each $E_0[Y_t]+X_t$ has exponential moment.
-Moreover, Assumption \ref{not sup} is trivially verified by our computation that demonstrates $g(X)$ is not a constant.
-Hence the assumptions in Theorem \ref{thm:fixed time} is valid.
+Finally, we explain in more detail our estimation procedure for $\sqrt{2Var_0(g(X))}$.
+Note first that our performance measure of interest depends on both the interarrival and service times, but the interarrival distribution is assumed known and so the cost function can be regarded as $E_0[h(\mathbf{X}_T,\mathbf{Y}_T)|\mathbf{X}_T]$, where $\mathbf{X}_T$ denotes the sequence of service times and $\mathbf{Y}_T$ as the interarrival times (see discussion point 4 in Section \ref{sec:discussions}).
+Second, note also that Assumption \ref{boundedness} is easily satisfied since $h$ as the indicator function is bounded.
+Moreover, Assumption \ref{not sup} is trivially verified by our computation demonstrating that $g(X)$ is not a constant.
+Hence the assumptions in Theorem \ref{thm:fixed time} are valid.